Vatican approves blessings for same-sex couples in landmark ruling | Entertainment

 It said priests should decide on a case-by-case basis and "should not prevent or prohibit the Church's closeness to people in every situation in which they might seek God's help through a simple blessing".
 The pope hinted that an official change was in the works in October in response to questions put forward by five conservative cardinals at the start of a synod of bishops at the Vatican.

 The Vatican said on Monday in a landmark ruling approved by Pope Francis that Roman Catholic priests can administer blessings to same-sex couples as long as they are not part of regular Church rituals or liturgies.
-A document from the Vatican's doctrinal office said such blessings would not legitimise irregular situations but be a sign that God welcomes all.
+A document from the Vatican's doctrinal office, which effectively reversed a declaration the same body had issued in 2021, said such blessings would not legitimise irregular situations but be a sign that God welcomes all.

-It should in no way be confused with the sacrament of heterosexual marriage.
+It should in no way be confused with the sacrament of heterosexual marriage, it added.
 It said priests should decide on a case-by-case basis and "should not prevent or prohibit the Church's closeness to people in every situation in which they might seek God's help through a simple blessing".

 The Church teaches that same-sex attraction is not sinful but homosexual acts are.
-Since his election in 2013, Francis has tried to make the 1.3 billion-member Church more welcoming to LGBT people without changing moral doctrine on same-sex activity.
-Father James Martin, a prominent American Jesuit priest who administers to the LGBT community, called the document "a major step forward in the church's ministry" to them.
+Since his election in 2013, Francis has tried to make the more than 1.35-billion-member Church more welcoming to LGBT people without changing moral doctrine.
+Father James Martin, a prominent American Jesuit priest who ministers to the LGBT community, called the document "a major step forward in the church's ministry" to them.

 It said it can be applied to those who "do not claim a legitimation of their own status, but who beg that all that is true, good, and humanly valid in their lives and their relationships be enriched, healed, and elevated by the presence of the Holy Spirit".
 "Ultimately, a blessing offers people a means to increase their trust in God," it said, adding that it "must be nurtured, not hindered".

-The document was bound to be opposed by conservatives who criticised the pope when he made his initial nuanced comments on the subject in October.
-It was signed by Cardinal Victor Manuel Fernandez, the head of the head of the Vatican's Dicastery for the Doctrine of the Faith and approved by the pope in a private audience with Fernandez and another doctrinal office official on Monday morning.
+The ruling was signed by Cardinal Victor Manuel Fernandez, the head of the head of the Vatican's Dicastery for the Doctrine of the Faith and approved by the pope in a private audience with Fernandez and another doctrinal office official on Monday.
+(Additional reporting by Alvise Armellini; Editing by Alison Williams, Ed Osmond, Crispian Balmer)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)